adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 the JVP of our composed function $f$.

+The computational cost of one JVP of $f$ is approximately the same as the cost of one evaluation of $f$.
 **Note that we did not compute intermediate Jacobian matrices at any point** – we only propagated vectors through linear maps.

 ### Reverse-mode AD